Mastermind

 Magnus-era scorekeeper Mary Craig also filled the same role on Television Top of the Form and its international spin-off Transworld Top Team.

 In the Magnus Magnusson years, the questions and responses were carefully measured to give an optimum 20 questions per two-minute round.
-Each contestant's general knowledge round included one question about their home region, history, geography, literature, and science.
+Each contender's general knowledge round included one question about their home region, history, geography, literature, and science.
 According to question setter Janet Barker in a Radio Times article in 2010, modern general knowledge rounds take the individual contenders' backgrounds into account: "if someone’s got a career in science they might have a slightly harder one [on science] in their general knowledge than someone who was a musician."

 In some of the early finals, the rounds were extended to three minutes.
 In the second round of the 2010 series, the specialist rounds were shortened to 90 seconds in order to cram five contenders into the regular half-hour slot (a format that has been retained for subsequent semi-finals).
 The 2010-11 series has also seen the general knowledge round extended to two and a half minutes in the heats, yet, bizarrely, this did not happen in any of the subsequent celebrity matches, in which the general knowledge round went back to the original two minutes.
 Actually, this may have been because Humphrys still chats to the celebrities between the rounds, which he no longer does with the regular series contenders.